 Pre-define success metrics that align with campaign objectives.
 Distinguish between:

-- Leading indicators: engagement rates, click-throughs, social shares.
+- Leading indicators: Engagement rates, click-throughs, social shares.

-- Lagging indicators: conversions, revenue impact, customer retention.
+- Lagging indicators: Conversions, revenue impact, customer retention.

 Set baseline measurements and target benchmarks before launch to establish clear success criteria and enable real-time optimization.